Lab-Piccoli/Lab-Piccoli.github.io/_people/Amaury.md

 ---
-key: "amaury"
+key: "giulia"
-firstname: "Amaury"
+firstname: "Giulia"
-lastname: "Hayat"
+lastname: "Cavagnari"
-degreedate: 2021-05-02
+degreedate: 2021-05-01
-description: I am currently an Assistant Professor (Chargé de recherche) at Ecole des Ponts Paristech.
-I am interested in the control and stabilization of nonlinear partial differential equations and in particular of hyperbolic systems.
-I am also working on teaching mathematics to a neural network and using deep language models to predict mathematical results.
+description: In 2016, I got the PhD in Mathematics at the University of Trento (Italy) under the supervision of Antonio Marigonda.
+From January to November 2017 I joined Benedetto Piccoli's lab as a postdoc.
+From November 2017 to December 2019, I was postdoc at the Department of Mathematics of the University of Pavia, under the supervision of Giuseppe Savaré.
+Since December 2019, I am an Assistant Professor (Joung Researcher- RTDa) in Mathematical Analysis at the Department of Mathematics of Politecnico di Milano, Milan (Italy) .
+My research is focused on evolution equations in Wasserstein spaces with applications in control theory.

 degrees: "
-Received the engineering degree from Ecole Polytechnique in 2014 The master's degree from the University of Cambridge in 2015 The master of public policy from Ecole des Ponts Paristech and AgroParistech in 2016 the PhD from Sorbonne University in 2019 under the supervision of Jean-Michel Coron.
-In 2019 - 2020, I was a postdoctoral associate in Benedetto Piccoli's lab.
 "
-image: /images/people/amaury.jpg
+image: /images/people/Giulia.jpg

 ---